seifhassan2/Bristol-Find-a-Crime-WebApp/planning.md

 (5) The app’s data set we are using is from 2016-2023, which means that the user will not be able to view the crime history after that period.
 (Unless the data set is updated).

-(6) The features of this app may or may be available due to the experience of the developer's skill in the field.
+(6) The features of this app may or may not be available due to the experience of the developer's skill in the field.
 Additionally, the developer will not have financial means to develop the more advanced features.